 Marigot provides visitors with their first glimpse of the island, since most U.S. visitors fly into the Marigot's Douglas–Charles Airport via Puerto Rico.
 Perched on the northeast coast of the island facing the Atlantic Ocean, the small city of Marigot offers several hotel and restaurant options and provides access to the north coast beaches.
 Professional and leisure travelers recommend swimming at the Sari-Sari Waterfall, a 150-foot waterfall with a swimming hole at the bottom.

 Writers also recommend visiting the Carib Indian Territory, a 3,700-acre portion of the island that is home to many of the island's indigenous Carib population.
 The most popular part of the territory is Kalinago Barana Autê, a traditional Carib village that offers Carib cultural exhibitions, including bread baking, basket weaving, herbal remedies and traditional canoe-building.

 Morne Trois Pitons National Park

 Morne Trois Pitons National Park is a UNESCO World Heritage site located in the south-central part of the island that has thick jungles, large mountains and several lakes, including the second-largest hot spring in the world.
-Writers also recommend the spectacular views of Trafalgar Falls.
+Past visitors also recommend checking out the spectacular views of Trafalgar Falls.
 Travelers can hike around the waterfalls and view the cascades from a viewing platform.
-The Rain Forest Aerial Tram also offers an aerial tour of the area, and features a large 350-feet-high suspension bridge, from which you can view the rainforest.